Why is asymptomatic rapid testing being introduced now?

 There is a small chance that tests may need to be retaken if the result of the test is VOID.
 The young person or staff member will be asked to retake the test.

-What will happen if my child’s/a teacher's test result is positive?
+What will happen if my child’s/a teacher's home test result is positive?

-The positive person will need to self-isolate and follow the guidance from NHS Test and Trace.
+The positive person will need to arrange a confirmatory PCR test.
 This means:

-They can stop self-isolating on day 11 if they haven’t had a high temperature for 48 hours and are well
+You can stop self-isolating on day 11 if the positive case does not have a high temperature and feels well

 How can you use my child’s data?
 What is the difference between consenting to the test and consenting to you using my child’s data?